ArjunCodess/astro-scope/docs/PRD.md

    * Display a table of the top 10 asteroids with the highest risk scores.
    * Include details such as name, size, velocity, and miss distance.

+5. **Risk Heatmap Calendar:**

+   * Display a GitHub-style calendar heatmap of daily average risk scores.
+   * Provide quick visual insight into risk intensity over time at a glance.
+   * Implemented with Plotly for consistent interaction and theming.

 ---

 ### 🖥️ Streamlit Application